Webseite auf deutsch lesen : Übersetzung ins de

 Tarebir is a Buddhist village, the vast majority are Buddhists.
 Right next door to the east is a new monastery of the Gelug tradition.
 1km to the west of the house is a stupa and a retreat place where various Rinpoches have visited and practiced.
 Further down in the village 2 more monasteries are being built.

-If you are in Nepal for Buddhist reasons you can also get it for free
+If you are in Nepal for Buddhist reasons you can ask for dana base ( free of charge for you )

 It has minimalist furnishings: futon bed, blanket and duvet cover.
 A large metal box and minimal kitchen equipment.

-for retreat purposes – you can be there for free.
+for retreat purposes – you can ask for Dana

 The offer results from my observation that there are good retreat offers in the West but many are very expensive so you can’t really let go of your normal life.
 I really like the basic idea of Buddhist monasteries and have already benefited a lot from them.
 The basic idea is simple: if you practice seriously then you are given food and simple accommodation for free.